WHAT IS MEANT BY LICENSING?

 Republish or allow for the republication of the work or has refused to allow for the performance of the work in public due to which the work is withheld from the public;

-Allow communication of the work to the public by way of broadcast of such work, or in the case of sound recording the work recorded in such sound recording on terms which the complainant considers reasonable,
+Allow communication of the work to the public by way of a broadcast of such work, or in the case of sound recording the work recorded in such sound recording on terms which the complainant considers reasonable,

 The Copyright Board can, after providing reasonable opportunity for the owner of the copyright to be heard and after conducting an enquiry and if satisfied, can direct the Registrar of Copyrights to grant a compulsory license to the complainant to republish the work, broadcast the work or communicate it to the public as the case may be.
 Upon such direction, the Registrar of Copyrights shall grant the license to the complainant.

-Further a compulsory license can also be granted in case of unpublished Indian works.
+Further, a compulsory license can also be granted in case of unpublished Indian works.
 Section 31A provides for the same.
 In case of an unpublished work wherein the author is dead or unknown or cannot be traced, any person may apply to the Copyright Board seeking for a license to publish such work.

 An important case with regard to compulsory licensing is Entertainment Network (India) Ltd. v.
 Super Cassette Industries Ltd. In this case, Radio Mirchi was playing music, the rights of which were held by Super Cassette Industries.
-The music company filed for permanent injunction and while the suit was pending, the FM operators filed an application before the Copyright Board for the grant of compulsory license under Section 31(1)(b) of the Copyright Act.
+The music company filed for a permanent injunction and while the suit was pending, the FM operators filed an application before the Copyright Board for the grant of a compulsory license under Section 31(1)(b) of the Copyright Act.
 The question that arose here was whether in such a certain circumstance, granting of a compulsory license was viable.
 The broadcasters, i.e. Radio Mirchi argued that since a license had already been granted to AIR and Radio City, there were no grounds on which a license to Radio Mirchi should be denied.
 The Court held that since a compulsory license can be granted on grounds stated in Section 31A of the Copyright Act, i.e. only when access to the work has been absolutely denied to the public.
-In this case, license had already been granted to AIR and Radio City.
+In this case, the license had already been granted to AIR and Radio City.
 Therefore, it was not absolutely barred to public access.
 Therefore, the argument of Radio Mirchi holds no water and they were liable for infringement of copyright.

 WHY IS COMPULSORY LICENSING SO IMPORTANT?

 The primary objective of compulsory licensing is to ensure the availability of copyrighted material.
 The Indian Copyright Act grants protection to the works of writers, artists etc. so that they can benefit from the results of their hard work and creativity.
 However, this comes at a price i.e. the work should be available for access and fair use for other individuals.
 There are times when copyright owners refuse to part from their work.
-In such a case, in order to ensure availability of copyrighted material to the public and free flow of ideas and information without infringing the rights of the copyright owner, compulsory licensing becomes a necessity.
+In such a case, in order to ensure the availability of copyrighted material to the public and free flow of ideas and information without infringing the rights of the copyright owner, compulsory licensing becomes a necessity.